ssoulis/Computer-networks/README.md

 USER INSTRUCTIONS:

-You will need a running copy of GNS3 installed and various images that i have uploaded in the images folder.
+You will need a running copy of GNS3 installed.

 Thank you for your time!